• Skip to primary navigation

 Instant Pot Method

-Add the moong dal, millet to a bowl or strainer and wash them well.
+Add the moong dal and millet to a bowl or strainer and wash them well.

 • When the ginger turns golden brown, add millet and moong dal.
 Saute for 2-3 minutes.

 • Add water and salt.
-Close lid with vent in sealing position.
+Close the lid with the vent in the sealing position.

 • Open the instant pot, and the pongal is ready.
 Give it a good mix.
 Pour the tempering on top and serve.